 Most would agree that summer is the best time of year to be in Wisconsin.
 Boating, camping, swimming and festivals are definitely a ritual this time of year.
 Unfortunately, all good comes with some bad and summer is no different.
 If not prevented adequately, sunburns and bug bites can quickly turn into a roadblock to your summer plans.
 Luckily, there are safe and easy ways to ensure these issues become nothing more than a minor speed bump during this season.
-Following these simple preventive measures may even …Continue reading →
+Following these simple preventive measures may even …Click here to continue reading

 With summer right around the corner, many of us want to get a tan so we look good in our summer dresses and shorts.
 The sad thing is many of us know how unhealthy tanning is, but we ignore the warnings because we like how a tan looks.

 Have you ever seen a poster in a tanning salon that showed a pale, perky 16-year-old girl on one side and a weathered wrinkled 65-year-old woman on the other?
 Of course not, but that’s exactly how you’ll age if you tan.
-And let’s not forget another situation – scars from the …Continue reading →
+And let’s not forget another situation – scars from the …Click here to continue reading

 Skin cancer is the most common form of cancer in the world.
 Melanoma, the deadliest form of skin cancer, is the most common cancer among people ages 25-29 and the second most common cancer among people ages 15-29.
 The majority of skin cancers are caused by exposure to UV radiation.
 Most people are exposed to UV radiation through sunlight or tanning beds.